WidkidoneR2/dotfiles/docs/COMPLETE_GUIDE.md

 - ❌ Losing configurations
 - ❌ Forgetting how you set things up
 - ❌ Not being able to restore
+- ❌ Leaking credentials to GitHub

 **Always have:**
-- ✅ 28+ snapshots to roll back to
+- ✅ 34+ snapshots to roll back to
 - ✅ GitHub backup of everything
 - ✅ Complete documentation
 - ✅ One-command system restoration
+- ✅ Zero credential leaks

 ---